 Competition provides businesses the opportunity to compete on price, quality, innovation, and wages, in an open market and on a level playing field, unhampered by anticompetitive restraints.

-Federal antitrust laws apply to virtually all industries and to every level of business, including manufacturing, transportation, distribution, and marketing.
-They prohibit a variety of practices that restrain trade, such as price-fixing conspiracies, corporate mergers likely to reduce the competitive vigor of particular markets, interlocking directorates which create a risk of collusion, and predatory acts designed to achieve or maintain monopoly power.
+Federal antitrust laws apply to virtually all industries, including technology and healthcare, and to every aspect of business, including manufacturing, transportation, distribution, labor, and marketing.
+They prohibit a variety of practices that restrain trade, such as price-fixing conspiracies, corporate mergers whose effect may be to substantially lessen the competitive vigor of particular markets, interlocking directorates which create a risk of collusion, and predatory acts designed to achieve or maintain monopoly power.

-Many of the Division's accomplishments on these fronts are made possible by an unprecedented level of cooperation and coordination with foreign antitrust enforcement agencies and with state attorneys general, and foreign antitrust enforcement agencies.
+Many of the Division's accomplishments on these fronts are made possible by an unprecedented level of cooperation and coordination with federal enforcers, regulators, law enforcement agencies, state attorneys general, and foreign antitrust enforcement agencies.

-In addition to enforcing the antitrust laws, the Antitrust Division also acts as an advocate for competition, seeking to promote competition in sectors of the economy that are or may be subject to government regulation.
+The Antitrust Division acts as an advocate for competition, seeking to promote competition in regulated sectors of the American economy.
 These sectors include:

 - Federally regulated industries, such as communications, banking, agriculture, securities, transportation, energy, and international trade.

 - State or locally regulated industries, such as insurance, housing, health care, public utilities, professional and occupational licensing, certain aspects of banking, and real estate.

 - Other organizations that make rules affecting competition, such as industry standards.

 The Division's advocacy efforts include reviewing agency regulatory action, participating in Executive Branch policy task forces, advising on legislation, commenting on rules or industry standards that affects competition, and contributing to reports on regulated industry performance.